Deco&Design - Events

 Naples metro station made of wood

-A metro station in the Centro Direzionale area of Naples will be built of solid wood.
-The neighbourhood where the station is located was designed in the 1970s by Japanese architect Kenzo Tange in a very modern style, with skyscrapers, reflective glass and lots of concrete.
+A metro station in the Centro Direzionale area of Naples will be built in solid wood.
+The neighborhood where the station is located was designed in the 1970s by Japanese architect Kenzo Tange in a very modern style with skyscrapers, reflective glass and lots of concrete.
 The office-heavy area is very active during the day, but becomes deserted and lifeless after 5pm.
-Because of this the neighbourhood seems cold and artificial, totally unspecific to Naples, to Italy in general.
-This is one of the reasons why the architecture studio Miralles Tagliabue EMBT proposed to build the local metro station out of wood, adding naturalness and warmth to the space and linking it to the spirit of the old Italian city.
+Because of this, the neighborhood seems cold and artificial, totally unspecific to Naples, to Italy in general.
+It's one of the reasons why the architectural studio Miralles Tagliabue EMBT proposed to build the local metro station in wood, adding naturalness and warmth to the space and linking it to the spirit of the old Italian city.

 Naples metro station made of wood

-Wood was used for its natural appearance, but also for its much lighter weight than other building materials
+Wood was used for its natural look, but also because it weighs much less than other building materials

-The station is built on the foundations of the old metro station, which was more of a concrete roof over the stairs leading underground.
-The old structures are still in use, with the concrete columns being extended with those of laminated wood (glulam).
+The station is built on the foundations of the old subway station, which was more of a concrete roof over the stairs leading underground.
+The old structures are still in use, with the concrete columns being extended with laminated wood (glulam).
 In addition to its aesthetic and natural appearance, wood was also chosen because it is a lighter building material than concrete.
-The area of the new station is 10,000 m² and because the old resistance structures are to be included in the project, a material that does not overload them was chosen.
+The new station covers an area of 10,000 m², and because the old supporting structures also had to be incorporated into the project, a material was chosen that would not overload them.

-The architecture of the station combines wooden columns and arches suggesting a tree line where you can walk.
-The roof has skylights that make the station much brighter and will reduce electricity consumption in the future.
-The vaulted shape of the wooden dome also reminds us of the old railway stations with their curved roofs, making a link with the past.
+The architecture of the station combines wooden columns and arches, suggesting a tree-lined walkway.
+Skylights in the roof make the station much brighter and will reduce future electricity consumption.
+Also, the vaulted shape of the wooden dome is reminiscent of old railway stations with their curved roofs, thus linking to the past.

 Naples metro station made of wood